-A zones
+A Zones

-- Fill is allowed outside the floodway, or if it can be shown not to cause a rise in the BFE. - Fully enclosed foundation walls (flood openings required) are allowed. - The lowest floor must be elevated to or above the BFE. - An as-built lowest floor elevation is required to be on file with the permit records.
+- Fill outside the floodway, or which can be shown to not cause a rise to the base flood elevation (BFE), allowed. - Fully-enclosed foundation wall (flood openings required) construction allowed. - Lowest floor elevated to or above the BFE. - As-built lowest floor elevation required to be on file with permit records.

-VE zones (and AE zones on the water side of a LiMWA)
+VE Zones (and AE zones to the water side of a LiMWA)

-- Fill is not allowed for structural support of buildings. - Only open foundations on columns or piles, free of obstructions, or breakaway walls are allowed below the BFE. - Bottom of lowest horizontal structural member must be at or above BFE, with an as-built elevation on file. - A Professional Engineer or Architect must certify the design of the structure, including wind loading, and that must be on file with the permit records.
+- Fill not allowed for structural support of buildings. - Open foundation on columns or piles free of obstructions or designed with break away walls. - Bottom of lowest horizontal structural member to or above BFE, with as-built elevation on file. - Professional Engineer or Architect shall certify the design, including wind loading, of the structure and be on file with the permit records.